equinor/ecalc/docs/docs/about/modelling/setup/models/fluid_model.md

 ~~~~~~~~

 ## Fluid model with user-specified composition
+If the [FLUID_MODEL_TYPE](/about/references/keywords/FLUID_MODEL_TYPE.md) is `COMPOSITION` the
+[COMPOSITION](/about/references/keywords/COMPOSITION.md) must be defined.
+The composition is specified by setting
+the mole fraction of each component.
+The available components are:
+      - water
+      - nitrogen
+      - CO2
+      - methane
+      - ethane
+      - propane
+      - i_butane
+      - n_butane
+      - i_pentane
+      - n_pentane
+      - n_hexane

-The composition is specified by setting the mole fraction of each component.
-Setting the mole fraction for **methane is
+Setting the mole fraction for **methane is required**, all other components
-required**, all other components are optional and will be set to 0 if not specified.
-If methane is not part of your
-composition, simply put 0.0 for it.
+are optional and will be set to 0 if not specified.
+If methane is not part of your composition, simply put 0.0 for it.

 It is not important that the fractions sum to one as they will be normalized by eCalc.
-It is the relative amount of each
+It is the relative amount of
-that will be important.
+each that will be important.

 ### Format
 ~~~~~~~~yaml